minio/docs/README.md

 5. Run `npm run build`

-6. Run `make stage`
+6. Run `make` to see the available build targets:

+   - `make linux`
+   - `make macos`
+   - `make windows`
+   - `make k8s`

+7. Use `python -m http.server --directory build/GIT_BRANCH/<PLATFORM>/html`

-7. Open your browser to http://localhost:8000 to view the staged output.
+   Open your browser to http://localhost:8000 to view the staged output.

 ### Windows

+Note: The MinIO Docs builder is designed around the Makefile.
+Windows users may have issues in build output.
+Consider running Sphinx in a virtual machine or Windows Subsystem for Linux.

 Prereq: